paseto-standard/paseto-rfc/paseto.md

 # Security Considerations

-PASETO was designed in part to address known deficits of the JOSE standards that lead to insecure implementations.
+PASETO was designed in part to address known deficits of the JOSE standards that directly caused insecure implementations.

-PASETO uses versioned protocols, rather than runtime ciphersuite negotiation, to prevent insecure algorithms from being selected.
+PASETO uses versioned protocols, rather than in-band negotiation, to prevent insecure algorithms from being selected.
 Mix-and-match is not a robust strategy for usable security engineering, especially when implementations have insecure default settings.

 If a severe security vulnerability is ever discovered in one of the specified